buckaroo-labs/SemanticScuttle/README.md

 SemanticScuttle is a social bookmarking tool experimenting with new features like structured (heirarchical) tags and collaborative descriptions of tags.
 Originally a fork of Scuttle, it has overtaken its ancestor in stability, features and usability.
 The querwurzel [fork](https://github.com/querwurzel/semantic-scuttle) brought the software up to PHP 7.3 compatibility, but is no longer in development.
 This fork's aims are to:
   * bring app compatibility up to PHP 8.2 (for at least the MySQL/mysqli database option, possibly others), avoiding the "Deprecated" messages under PHP 8.2 that will be the "Fatal Error"s of a future PHP version;
   * correct broken links in the documentation; and to
   * bundle a responsive theme (forked from [sscuttlizr](https://github.com/jonrandoem/sscuttlizr)) with minimal features, designed for cases in which this app is embedded in a larger system.
+  * secure the application (see warning).

+## Warning

+There is no warranty, explicit or implied, regarding the security of this application.
+No security testing has been performed, but a visual review reveals deeply concerning code practices.
+The associated risks may be mitigated by turning off anonymous editing and user registration capabilities after a single administrative user has been created, and/or not exposing the application to the internet.

 ## Features
   * LDAP/Active Directory authentication